LDSCBOT/Robotics_Demo/README.md

 #Robotics_Demo
+These demo codes is developed by Chang Yu Hsuan

 ##Introduction:
 The main purpose of this demonstration is to recognize color patches on the cars and ball, and find a path by A* algorithm in further.